 Hospice Criteria for Eligibility

-When you or a loved one are faced with a life-limiting illness, a life expectancy of 6 months or less, Angels Grace Hospice is available to answer your questions about hospice criteria.
-Every patient is required to qualify and meet the hospice admission criteria.
-Angels Grace Hospice can help to answer your questions if you are wondering about eligibility requirements for hospice patients.
+When you or a loved one are faced with a life-limiting illness, a life expectancy of 6 months or less, Angels Grace Hospice & Palliative Care is available to answer your questions about hospice criteria.
+Every patient is required to qualify and meet the admission criteria.
+AGH can help to answer your questions if you are wondering about eligibility requirements for hospice patients.

-Too many people put off learning more about hospice care and miss receiving the added support, comfort and care provided with hospice services.
-Because hospice care is focused on living comfortably, pain and other symptoms are managed or relieved, hospice patients actually live longer than those that do not receive hospice care.
+Too many people put off learning more about end-of-life care (ELoC) and miss receiving the added support, comfort and care provided with hospice services.
+Because this type of care is focused on living comfortably, pain and other symptoms are managed or relieved, patients actually live longer than those that do not receive end-of-life care.

-Hospice criteria for admission requires an order from a physician for an evaluation by a hospice team of a hospice physician and nurse.
-The evaluation for hospice admission criteria can take place at a hospital, the patient’s home, any assisted living facility or nursing home.
-A combination of symptoms and diagnoses may qualify a person for hospice care.
+Hospice criteria for admission requires an order from a physician for an evaluation by a team of physicians and nurses specialized in comfort care. .
+The evaluation for admission can take place at a hospital, the patient’s home, any assisted living facility or nursing home.
+A combination of symptoms and diagnoses may qualify eligibility.

-Some symptoms that would prompt an evaluation about hospice services include:
+Some symptoms that would prompt an evaluation for services include:

 - Decline in mental status